Kitty Fisher

-Catherine Maria Fischer (1 June 1741 – 10 March 1767), known as Kitty Fisher, was a prominent British courtesan.
+Catherine Maria Fischer (1 June 1741 – 10 March 1767), better known as Kitty Fisher, was an English courtesan.
 From her teenage years onward, Fisher developed a carefully molded public image, which was enhanced by acknowledgement from Sir Joshua Reynolds and other artists.
 By emphasizing Fisher's beauty, audacity, and charm, portraits of her, along with newspaper and magazine articles promoted her reputation, prompting spectators to view her with awe.
 She was one of the world's first celebrities who was not famous for being an actress, musician, or member of the royalty, but simply for being famous.
 Her life exemplifies the emergence of mass media publishing and fame in an era when capitalism, commercialism, global markets, and rising emphasis on public opinion were transforming England.

 Early life and time as a courtesan

 Born in London, Kitty Fischer was the daughter of John Henry Fischer and Ann Fischer.
 According to some sources, she was originally a milliner, whom either Commodore Augustus Keppel, second son of the Earl of Albemarle (as reported by Town and Country in 1771) or perhaps Lieutenant-General (then Ensign) Anthony George Martin (d.
 1800) reportedly introduced to London high society.
 With a flair for publicity, she became known for her affairs with men of wealth.
+She almost certainly knew Derbyshire's wealthiest nobleman, Philip Eyre Gell.
+In January 1759, Gell's friend Thomas Bowlby wrote to him : ‘You must come to town to see Kitty Fisher, the most pretty, extravagant, wicked little whore that ever flourished.
+You may have seen her but she was nothing till this winter.’
+By 1758 Fisher was fast becoming the biggest celebrity across the land.
 Her appearance and dress were scrutinized and copied.
 Scurrilous broadsheets and satires upon her were printed and circulated, and several portraits of her by Joshua Reynolds, including one in which she posed as Cleopatra Dissolving the Pearl, were engraved.
 Prints from these engravings were sold to thousands of her fans, making Kitty Fisher one of the first "pin-up" glamour girls.

 In one famous incident, on 12 March 1759, Kitty Fisher fell off her horse while riding in St James's Park and exposed herself (as split-leg undergarments did not exist in the time period).
 Scores of broadsheets, ballads, and prints mocked her, playing on the pun of her being a fallen woman.
 But Fisher was not one to be outdone, and she immediately seized public attention for her own ends by having her portrait painted by Joshua Reynolds, the most prominent painter in England.

 Her fame spread throughout Europe.
 When he visited London in 1763, the famous Italian lover Giacomo Casanova met Fisher and wrote: